Advanced Business

 * All students who are holders of a Medical Card are exempt from paying the €80 exam charge.

-WORK PLACEMENT / EXPERIENCE
+WORK PLACEMENT / EXPERIENCE:

 Students undertake a work placement of one day per week in an office/tourism related environment.
 Friday is the allocated work experience day.
 Work placement is a highly valued component of the student experience here at the college.
 An excellent opportunity for you to gain insight into the world of work.
 Students are encouraged to source their own Work Placement but you will be supported by the Work Placement team should you need assistance to do this.